jekrch/zonr/README.md

 ## Features

-- **Multi-player support** - Track scores for 2-6 players with customizable names and meeple colors
+- **Multi-player & Single Player Modes** - Track scores for 2-6 players on a single device, or use the new **Single Player** mode where each player can track their own score on their own device.

 - **Complete scoring system** - Roads, cities, monasteries, and fields with increment/decrement controls and manual input
 - **Game sharing** - Share games via URL with full state persistence - no accounts needed
 - **Score history** - View complete turn history and edit individual scoring rounds